martinphellwig/brython_wf/site/doc/en/jsobjects.md

 An HTML document can use Javascript scripts or libraries, and Python scripts or libraries.
 Brython can't use Javascript objects directly : for instance attribute lookup uses the attribute _\_\_class\_\__, which doesn't exist for Javascript objects

-To be able to use them in a Python script, they must be explicitely transformed by the built-in function `JSObject()`
+To be able to use them in a Python script, they must be explicitely transformed by the function `JSObject()` defined in the built-in module **javascript**

 For instance :